akash-network/docs/akashian/README.md

 ## Token Rewards

 To incentivize participants in the Akashian Challenge, we’re allocating 3% (3,000,000 AKTs!) of the 100,000,000 tokens that will ever be pre-mined at genesis.
+Phase 1 Reward schedule is avaialble [here](https://akash.network/akashian/phase1/rewards)

 ## Registration